 Prints the current worker status per FPM worker on your screen.

-As an app user you have the capability of restarting or reloading a select number of services like MySQL, Nginx, php7.1-fpm, Redis and Varnish.
+As an app user you have the capability of restarting or reloading a select number of services like MySQL, Nginx, php7.1-fpm, Redis, RabbitMQ and Varnish.
 The command is hypernode-servicectl and it takes an action (restart or reload) and a service (Nginx, php7.1-fpm, etc) as arguments.
 This can be useful to resolve some user space issues.

 The command can be executed as hypernode-servicectl or /usr/bin/hypernode-servicectl.
 The help menu displays the available options.